Current Reformation Trust Titles

 A Time for Confidence: Trusting God in a Post-Christian Society

 A Time for Confidence: Trusting God in a Post-Christian Societyby Dr. Stephen Nichols

 As members of a society that is quickly abandoning its Christian past, followers of Christ often feel disoriented or even frightened.
 When human leaders and political advocates fail us, doubts arise and the road to compromise beckons.

 In these delightfully illustrated children’s books, Dr. R.C.
 Sproul continues his life’s work of making deep biblical truths clear and understandable to students of all ages.
 Adults and children alike have found these books helpful for understanding the importance of …read more

 The Legacy of Lutherby Dr. Stephen Nichols

 He was the most influential man of his day.
 The movement that began with his posting of the Ninety-Five Theses reshaped Europe, redirected Christian history, and recovered the truth of God’s Word.
-Five hundred years later, what …read more
+Five hundred years later, what is Luther’s legacy? …read more

 Foundations of Grace

 Foundations of Graceby Dr. Steven Lawson